glm729/code-examples/README.md

 RStudio, Visual Studio Code, Atom, and Emacs.
 For a while, particularly earlier last year, I used Emacs for most things I was doing.
 I now prefer to use Vim, though I'm far from knowledgeable about how to properly use it.
-I have also been using the Atom editor at work, which is quite handy, but I still prefer Vim.
+I have also been using the Atom editor at work (until I swapped to i3wm, which Atom doesn't like, it seems), but I still prefer Vim.
 For cross-platform or company-wide usage and code demonstration, it has been recommended to set up the code and documentation together in Jupyter Notebooks, which, given my experience with the system, I think is a very good idea, but I don't yet know how to properly make use of the power of the Jupyter Notebook.
 However, I have produced a number of reports of completed investigations in Jupyter Notebooks.
 I have not yet attempted more complex or integrated use, and as such have converted some of these to Markdown to reduce file sizes.

 ### Programming literacy

 I am not a computer scientist or software engineer.
-I have essentially learned a bit of programming on the fly while studying mathematics, statistics, and bioinformatics, while working at the CCG, while working at the ANPC, and out of interest.
+I have essentially learned a bit of programming on the fly while studying mathematics, statistics, and basic bioinformatics, while working at the CCG, while working at the ANPC, and out of interest.
 It has definitely opened up more of an interest in the field, which I am happy to pursue, but I wouldn't call myself a software engineer by any stretch of the imagination.
-As of recently, I will be doing more programming work, in which I hope to learn more about the languages in use and associated conventions, as well as some general computer science and best practice.
-My current focus at work is JavaScript and Ruby.
+As of recently, I have been doing a lot more programming work, in which I hope to learn more about the languages in use and associated conventions, as well as some general computer science and best practice.
+My current focus at work is JavaScript, Ruby, and Julia.